 They have a milder more delicate flavor than onions and when cooked or caramelized they provide a sweeter taste.

 Leeks are nutrient-dense which means that they are low in calories, but are filled with minerals and vitamins.
 They are also a great source of antioxidants like flavonoids and carotenoids, and vitamin K. Other nutrients and vitamins found in leeks are vitamin C, B6 & A, fiber, folate, iron, beta-carotene, manganese, and copper.

 Leeks are an easy and great addition to a healthy diet and they may promote weight loss, reduce inflammation, improve digestion, and fight infections, heart disease, and even cancer according to some studies.

 Leeks: Slice the white and pale green parts diagonally into 1.5 cm (0.6inch) rings/slices and finely chop the green parts.

 Onions: Swap the yellow onion with white or red depending on what you have in hand.

 Herbs: I like to use dill and spearmint.
 My grandma used parsley, but I have an allergy.
 You can also add oregano.

 Rice: In Greece, Prasorizo is made with a specific type of rice called Carolina.
 It is medium-grain rice.
 If you can't find medium-grain rice use Arborio rice.
 Any other variety won't work because Prasorizo needs to be creamy.

 Use unwaxed lemons when you use lemon zest.
 Spay the lemons with a solution made with 3 parts of warm water and 1 part of distilled white vinegar.
-Let the solution for 5 minutes onto the lemons and the wash and scrub them.
+Let the solution for 5 minutes on the lemons and then wash and scrub them.

 Avoid using any type of rice other than medium-grain or Arborio, if you want your dish to be creamy